antra1805/ImageForgeFX/README.md

-🌟 ImageForgeFX
+🌟**ImageForgeFX**

-ImageForgeFX is a JavaFX-based image processing tool that applies real-time filters and effects on images using multithreaded processing.
+ImageForgeFX is a JavaFX-based image processing appplication that applies real-time filters and effects on images using multithreaded processing.
 It provides a modular architecture for experimenting with custom filters and visualizing results on an interactive canvas.

-✨ Features
+✨**Features**

 🎨 Custom Filters – Apply effects like grayscale and extend with your own.